NJ Milky Way Photography, East Point Lighthouse

 We have traveled to the lighthouse multiple times during the Milky Way season to photograph it.
 The lighthouse is located in a picturesque setting, and we have gathered many details about it.

-The East Point Lighthouse in New Jersey is one of the best places to photograph the Milky Way in New Jersey.
+The East Point Lighthouse in New Jersey is one of the best places to photograph the Milky Way.
 There are limited locations in New Jersey for Milky Way photography.
 This article will give you tips on getting the best night sky photos.
 You can make star trails if it is not the Milky Way season.

 We had the excellent opportunity to photograph the New Jersey lighthouse.
-We wanted to share some tips for anyone interested in photographing this beautiful location.
-First, this location is very dark, making it ideal for Milky Way photography.
-There are minimal light pollution sources near the lighthouse, so you can take advantage of the dark skies.
+We wanted to share some tips for anyone interested in this beautiful location.
+First, this location is very dark, making it ideal for Milky Way viewing.
+There are minimal light pollution sources near the lighthouse so that you can take advantage of the dark skies.

-If you’re interested in photographing this location, we recommend getting there early and doing sunset photography.
+If you’re interested in this location, we recommend getting there early for sunset.

 Any time of year is suitable for general photography, but to photograph the Milky Way at East Point Lighthouse, you must go at a specific time to ensure the Milky Way is visible.
 Midweek is the best.
 People come here to watch the sunset and most leave, but if you want the best chance of having the place to yourself at night, go in the middle of the week.
 It doesn’t get that busy at all.
 Be sure to shoot it during the daytime, too.